tanhoang14/Traveling-Management-App/README.md

 # Traveling Mangement App

 A **Next.js** application for managing trips, itineraries, and activities.
 This project integrates **Supabase** for backend services and **Google OAuth** for authentication.
-It’s designed to be containerized using Docker for easy deployment
+It’s designed to be containerized using Docker for easy deployment.

 ---